-How Can You Be Tracked with a VPN?
+How can you be tracked with a VPN?

 - Malware – Unknowingly installing malware on your device can result in severe consequences a VPN can’t protect you against.
 When you, as your device’s admin, give access to malicious content, there’s not much a VPN can do to protect your data from leaking out or getting blocked.
 If your device is infected with malware, it can potentially leak your IP address and other sensitive information to cybercriminals.
 A VPN cannot protect your device from malware infection or prevent it from exposing your online activities.

 - DNS Leaks – DNS leaks can often happen for unreliable VPN services when they aren’t set up correctly.
 That said, a DNS leak can also come as a result of user error.
 Whatever the case may be, these leaks can compromise your valuable data and endanger your online security.
 Although reputable VPNs often have built-in measures to prevent DNS leaks, it’s still essential to ensure your VPN is correctly configured to avoid such issues.
 Many so-called “free” options won’t save you from a DNS leak.

 Additionally, even if you don’t experience any of these three problems, there are still ways of how someone can tell if you’re using a VPN.
 The three most common telltale signs include: